Do you need to present a demonstration lesson plan as part of the teaching interview process? Does it give you the interviewing jitters?

 Once your lesson is created, ask yourself these questions to make sure it is ready to go:

 - How does your lesson check for current knowledge?

 - How do you plan to introduce your lesson?

 - How do you capture students’ attention at the beginning of your lesson?

 - What activities have you incorporated to allow students to practice the new concepts?

 - What adjustments have you planned to make in case students require extra practice or review?

-After you prepared your lesson, it is important that you review it thoroughly before your interview.
-You want to be familiar with the content and sequencing of your lesson, so you are more at ease while presenting.
+After you prepared your lesson, you must review it thoroughly before your interview.
+You want to be familiar with your lesson’s content and sequencing, so you are more at ease while presenting.

 - Create a written lesson plan for your demo lesson plan that you can refer to quickly throughout your lesson.